ministryofjustice/hmpps-auth/rotate_client_README.md

 - Ensure you are using bash version 4 or 5
 - Have HTTPIE installed (https://httpie.io/docs#installation)
+- Access to the namespace where the application is running
 - All necessary fields completed in the client deployment
 - Have a client which has the clientId rotate permissions